SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

     HTTP/1.1 200 OK

-If you are uncertain on whether to send an event or raise an alarm, you can simply just raise an event and let the user decide with a [Real-time rule](/concepts/realtime) if they want to convert the event into an alarm.
+If you are uncertain on whether to send an event or raise an alarm, you can simply just raise an event and let the user decide with a [CEP rule](/concepts/realtime) if they want to convert the event into an alarm.

 ### Replacing a physical device